swapnamoy17/EAST-DenseNet/README.md

 The code should run with Keras 2.1.5.
 If you use Keras 2.2 or higher, you have to remove `ZeroPadding2D` from the `model.py` file.
 Specifically, replace the line containing `ZeroPadding2D` with `x = concatenate([x, resnet.get_layer('activation_10').output], axis=3)`.

-I will add a list of packages and their versions under which no errors should occur later.
+I used TensorFlow 1.15.2 and Keras 2.3.1.

 ### Data

-You can use your own data, but the annotation files need to conform the ICDAR 2015 format.
+You can use your own data, but the annotation files need to conform one of ICDAR 2015, ICDAR 2013 or MLT 2019 format.

++ For English Scene Text:

-ICDAR 2015 dataset can be downloaded from this [site](http://rrc.cvc.uab.es/?ch=4&com=introduction).
+  ICDAR 2015 dataset can be downloaded from this [site](http://rrc.cvc.uab.es/?    ch=4&com=introduction).
 You need the data from Task 4.1 Text Localization.\

+  ICDAR 2013 dataset can be downloaded from [site](https://rrc.cvc.uab.es/?ch=2)

-You can also download the [MLT dataset](http://rrc.cvc.uab.es/?ch=8&com=introduction), which uses the same annotation style as ICDAR 2015, there.
+  You can also download the [MLT dataset](https://rrc.cvc.uab.es/?ch=15) (Latin set), which uses the  same annotation style as ICDAR 2015, there.

-Alternatively, you can download a training dataset consisting of all training images from ICDAR 2015 and ICDAR 2013 datasets with annotation files in ICDAR 2015 format [here](https://drive.google.com/a/nlab-mpg.jp/uc?id=1p9a3K0czxIJ6zx0cFMURnKg5ydTK3jlk&export=download).\
-You can also get a subset of validation images from the MLT 2017 dataset containing only images with text in the Latin alphabet for validation [here](https://drive.google.com/a/nlab-mpg.jp/uc?id=1Ljye_kHCfZ54wHQINOivgClUAj8EF-v-&export=download).\
++ For Hindi & Bengal Dataset:

+  The training dataset of [MLT dataset](https://rrc.cvc.uab.es/?ch=15) conatins segregated 1000 images for each language.
+   + Hindi: 9,001-10,000
+   + Bengal: 8,001-9,000

+  In this project, 700, 100 and 200 images were used for training, validation and evaluation of each language.

-The original datasets are distributed by the organizers of the [Robust Reading Competition](http://rrc.cvc.uab.es/) and are licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+  The original datasets are distributed by the organizers of the [Robust Reading Competition] (http://rrc.cvc.uab.es/) and are licensed under the [CC BY 4.0 license] (https://creativecommons.org/licenses/by/4.0/).

 ### Training